dobtco/wintersmith-knowledge-base/contents/articles/screendoor/question_and_answer/managing_questions.md

 Yes, just uncheck the "Display this question publicly?" box when you answer the question.

 ### Can I add a question manually?
-Yes, just initialize the question yourself by clicking the "Submit question" link from the main project page.
+Yes, just initialize the question yourself by clicking the "Submit question" link from the main project page (get there by clicking the "View project" button).
 Then, you can answer it normally.

 ![submit question](../images/submit_question.png)